tucats/ego/docs/TABLES.md

 This shows a listing of three tables that the current user can read.

-## show
+## show-table

-The `show` command is used to display the column information for a given table.
+The `show-table` command is used to display the column information for a given table.
 You must specify the name of the table as the command parameter.
 The output includes the column name, type, size, and whether it is allowed to contain a null/empty value.
 For example, here is a display of the privilges table discussed in an earlier section, assuming the current user has logged into the session as the `admin` user:

-    user@Macbook  % ./ego tables show privileges
+    user@Macbook  % ./ego tables show-table privileges
     Name           Type      Size    Nullable
     ===========    ======    ====    ========
     permissions    string      -5    false